eurus08/euler-problems-implementation/Problem_3/euler3.md

 ### Solution
 To find the prime factors of a number, N, we divide the N by the smallest divisible prime number  we it becomes 1.
 The prime factor are the prime number that divided N counting the number of times they divided N.

-*Note that since every will be dividing N continually dividing by its smallest prime factors till we find the largest and final.
-We need no explicitly find Prime Number to divided it since every composite number can also be expressed by a product of prime number, the every composite number that divides the number would already be divided out*
+*Note that we will be dividing N continually by its smallest prime factors till we find the largest and final.
+We need not explicitly find Prime Numbers to divided it since every composite number can also be expressed by a product of prime number, that is every composite number that divides N would already be divided out*

 #### Algorithm: Finding the Largest Prime Factor of a natural number